couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 documents.
 In addition, the creation and updating of the view is subject to the `stale` parameter.
 This controls how and when the view is updated when the view content is queried.
-For more information, see [Index Updates and the stale Parameter](couchbase-manual-ready.html#couchbase-views-writing-stale).
+For more information, see [Index Updates and the stale Parameter](#couchbase-views-writing-stale).
 Views can also be automatically updated on a schedule so that their data is not too out of sync with stored documents.
-For more information, see [Automated Index Updates](couchbase-manual-ready.html#couchbase-views-operation-autoupdate).
+For more information, see [Automated Index Updates](#couchbase-views-operation-autoupdate).

 <a id="couchbase-views-types"></a>